dloubser1/Milestone-2/index.md

 Existing solutions include:

 * Zoom Whiteboard.
 Zoom has a feature called Whiteboard that is what it sounds like; it’s a virtual whiteboard that the teacher and students can write on.
 High school and college professors use it to keep their students engaged.
+(Acedemic Community, 2021)

   - Pros: this allows students and teachers to interact in real time.
 If students have not been given permission to write on it, it is still a good way to keep students attention since it is familiar to a classroom setting.